basu-binayak/AQI-MarketScope/README.md

 # 🌫️ AQI-MarketScope

-**A Data-Driven Market & Pollution Analytics Framework for Air Purifier Product Strategy in India**
+<a href="https://codebasics.io/challenges/codebasics-resume-project-challenge/20">**A Data-Driven Market & Pollution Analytics Framework for Air Purifier Product Strategy in India**</a>

 ---